seanbreckenridge/greasyfork_archive/README.md

 Scrape data from a users Greasyfork account.

-For a given user, for each script that users created, scrapes:
+For a given user, for each installable script that users created, scrapes:

 ```
 script name